A review of the latest apps and tools for practicing psychologists

-In this quarterly column, a panel of experts provides ratings and reviews of software and applications to be used either by practicing psychologists or their clients in conjunction with psychological services.
-Topics will cover a variety of technology resources including mental and behavioral health mobile apps, telehealth platforms and practice management software packages.
+In this quarterly column, a panel of experts provides ratings and reviews of software and apps to be used either by practicing psychologists or their clients in conjunction with psychological services.
+Topics cover a variety of technology resources including mental and behavioral health mobile apps, telehealth platforms, and practice management software packages.

 Meet the Let’s Get Technical Reviewer Panel

 Kevin D. Arnold, PhD, ABPP, is a psychologist who is board certified in behavioral and cognitive psychology.
-He serves on the boards of several organizations and is a fellow of the American Psychological Association.
-He is the founder and president/CEO of the Center for Cognitive and Behavioral Therapy in Columbus, Ohio, a large group practice that specializes in cognitive-behavioral therapy and co-locating in primary care offices.
+He serves on the boards of several organizations and is a fellow of APA.
+He is the founder and president/CEO of the Center for Cognitive and Behavioral Therapy in Columbus, Ohio, a large group practice that specializes in cognitive-behavioral therapy and colocating in primary care offices.
 Arnold has served as the president of the Ohio Psychological Association and the Ohio Board of Psychology, as well as other national organizations.

 JoAnna Romero Cartaya, PhD, is a licensed psychologist and licensed health service provider in Iowa.
 She obtained her doctoral degree in counseling psychology from the University of Iowa and is the owner of the Cartaya Clinic in Humanistic and Behavioral Psychology, PLLC housed at Virtue Medicine, P.C.
 Cartaya is currently an adjunct associate professor at the University of Iowa Hospitals and Clinics in the department of psychiatry.

-During her graduate education Cartaya was a Holmes Scholar, a recipient of the Pediatric Fellowship, which included specialty training in public policy and advocacy, and a brief internship with the Health, Education, Labor, and Pension office in the Hart Senate Building in Washington, D.C.
+During her graduate education, Cartaya was a Holmes Scholar, a recipient of the Pediatric Fellowship, which included specialty training in public policy and advocacy, and had a brief internship with the Health, Education, Labor, and Pension Office in the Hart Senate Building in Washington, D.C.
 She also received the Edith Kaplan Award from the National Academy of Neuropsychology.
-She obtained her BS in psychology from the University of Wisconsin-River Falls and was honored with the Chancellor’s Award, the highest award for service to the University Community, and is proud to be an alumni of the McNair Scholars Program.
+She obtained her BS in psychology from the University of Wisconsin-River Falls and was honored with the Chancellor’s Award, the highest award for service to the university community, and is proud to be an alumni of the McNair Scholars Program.

-Cartaya is an active member of the Iowa Psychological Association (IPA) and has served since 2006 on the ethics committee and chaired the committee from 2016–2018 and has a specific interest in the integration of technology in clinical practice and ethical considerations.
+Cartaya is an active member of the Iowa Psychological Association (IPA) and has served since 2006 on the ethics committee and chaired the committee from 2016–2018.
+She has a specific interest in the integration of technology in clinical practice and ethical considerations.
 She also is a member of IPA’s executive council as the federal advocacy chair.
 In 2018, she was the diversity delegate for IPA and participated in advocating on Capitol Hill for increased access to services for mental health conditions for Iowans.
-She is also a member of the American Psychological Association, The American Group Psychology Association, and The Association for Contextual Behavioral Sciences.
+She is also a member of APA, the American Group Psychology Association, and the Association for Contextual Behavioral Sciences.

-Jackman is the founder & CEO of Innovative Psychological Services (InnoPsych), a thriving solo practice in the metro-Boston area.
+Jackman is the founder and CEO of Innovative Psychological Services (InnoPsych), a thriving solo practice in the metro-Boston area.
 After launching InnoPsych 12 years ago, Jackman quickly realized the necessity of having a diversified income stream.
 As a result, she leveraged her clinical expertise and professional networks to extend her practice beyond the therapy office.
-Jackman consults to local universities, leads workshops for professional and community audiences at the local, national and international level, and has contributed stories to local media outlets including the Boston Globe, WGBH’s Basic Black, WBUR, CityLine, Urban Update and the New England Psychologist.
-Jackman offers business development coaching and marketing support to clinicians who are poised to launch or grow their private practices, and in 2018, Jackman was featured in the American Psychological Association’s Practice Organization magazine, Good Practice, for her entrepreneurial vision for mental health professionals.
+Jackman consults to local universities, leads workshops for professional and community audiences at the local, national, and international level, and has contributed stories to local media outlets including the Boston Globe, WGBH’s Basic Black, WBUR, CityLine, Urban Update, and the New England Psychologist.
+Jackman offers business development coaching and marketing support to clinicians who are poised to launch or grow their private practices, and in 2018, Jackman was featured in APA’s Practice Organization magazine, Good Practice, for her entrepreneurial vision for mental health professionals.

 Kristi K. Phillips, PsyD, is a licensed psychologist and health service provider in Minnesota.
 Phillips is on the National Register of Health Psychologists and is a member of the Minnesota Psychological Association.
-She is also the chair-elect of the American Psychological Association’s Committee on Rural Health.
-Phillips is dedicated to the removal of barriers to comprehensive health care within rural and remote areas; and has found that utilizing smartphone based mental health apps within her practice along with other tools can be helpful for her patients to self-manage mental health symptoms between sessions.
+She is also the chair-elect of APA’s Committee on Rural Health.
+Phillips is dedicated to the removal of barriers to comprehensive health care within rural and remote areas and has found that utilizing smartphone-based mental health apps within her practice along with other tools can be helpful for her patients to self-manage mental health symptoms between sessions.
 In 2019, she was featured in The Rural Monitor where she discussed social isolation and loneliness often experienced in rural areas.

-Phillips is interested in effective mentoring and took part in promoting the topic through the American Psychological Association’s Society for Health Psychologists Health Psych Connections.
+Phillips is interested in effective mentoring and took part in promoting the topic through APA’s Society for Health Psychologists Health Psych Connections.
 Phillips has also participated in APA’s suicide prevention initiative and conducted interviews with media outlets and colleges/universities to disseminate information related to suicide prevention.
 Pepperdine University recently published a product from this collaboration.
 For more information, visit the Navigating Family Life after a Suicide Attempt webpage.